-If you want to manage your symptoms with a single pill, then take thyroid hormone (if you have hypothyroidism).
+If you want to manage your symptoms with a single pill, then take thyroid hormone medication (if hypothyroid) or Methimazole (if hyperthyroid).
 But if you think that purchasing a thyroid support formula or thyroid booster is going to cure your hypothyroid or hyperthyroid condition, then you’re greatly mistaken.
 I’m not going to go into great detail about this, as I already have written an article about this called Be Wary Of Natural Thyroid Support Supplements.

 As I discussed in that article, not all of the thyroid support supplements and thyroid boosters are a waste of money, but most of them are.
-And there really is no way to know which ones are “quality” supplements, and which ones are complete junk.
+And it is challenging to know which ones are “quality” supplements, and which ones are complete junk.
 One of the problems is that different thyroid conditions require different supplements.
 Heck, even the same thyroid conditions require different supplements in different people.

 No Two Thyroid Cases Are Alike

 For example, two people with hypothyroidism or hyperthyroidism can take the exact same nutritional supplements, but receive completely different results.
 This is yet another reason why it’s a bad idea to self-treat your condition.
 If I were to take ten people with Graves’ Disease and put each of them on the identical protocol as I followed when I was initially diagnosed, some of them probably would receive great results, but some of them wouldn’t respond well at all.
 This is why it’s necessary to fully evaluate each person and come up with an individualized treatment plan.

 Of course the main reason why different people require different treatment plans is because there are different causes of each type of thyroid or autoimmune condition.
 So for example, while Hashimoto’s Thyroiditis is an autoimmune thyroid condition which involves a compromised immune system, there are different factors that can trigger the autoimmune response, and these need to be addressed in order to restore someone’s health back to normal through natural treatment methods.